jstrUCSC/revolutionizing-higher-ed-rankings/README.md

 Navigate to our hosted site to browse rankings.

 **Apply Filters**
-Use the country or research domain filter to narrow results.
+Use the continent or research domain filter to narrow results.

 **Inspect Rankings**
 Click on universities to view contributing authors and their scores.